diligent176/amortization/README.md

 ### Video Demo

+I made this for my final project in Harvard's [CS50p - Introduction to Python](https://cs50.harvard.edu/python/2022/).

     URL TBD...

 ### Description

-This program has 4 main functions:
+This program has 4 main features:

 1. To retrieve & display **current interest rates** from (some) Canadian banks
 2. To determine the **mortgage payment amount**